Jeff Cavins

-Jeff Cavins (born November 8, 1957) is an American Catholic evangelist, author, and biblical scholar.

-Overview

-Cavins was a Protestant pastor before he rejoined the Catholic Church.

-He is the creator of The Great Adventure Bible Study program.
-He was the founding host of the Television Show Life on the Rock on EWTN and was a host of the Morning Air radio program on Relevant Radio.
-He resides in Minnesota.
+Jeff Cavins (born November 8, 1957) is an American Catholic evangelist, author and biblical scholar.
+He was a Protestant pastor before he rejoined the Catholic Church.
+He is the creator of The Great Adventure Bible Study program, was the founding host of the Life on the Rock show on EWTN and was a host of Morning Air on Relevant Radio.

 Biography

 Early life

 Cavins grew up outside of Minneapolis in a Catholic family.
 In college, he met his future wife Emily.
 While attending Christ for the Nations Institute, he noticed how many born-again Christians were attracted to the Bible, unlike the adherents of his own faith, whom he felt were "dead."
-He subsequently left the Church after a public dispute with a Catholic bishop.
+He subsequently left the Catholic Church after a public dispute with a bishop.

 Evangelical pastor

-While working for a Christian radio station, Cavins trained as a Protestant pastor.
+While working for a Christian radio station, Cavins trained to become a Protestant pastor.
 After completing a program at The Institute of Ministry in Bradenton, Florida, he returned to Minnesota as the first pastor of Open Arms ministry.
 While there, he developed the first iteration of his Bible Timeline program, which focuses on understanding the narrative books of the Bible, using a color-coded timeline to display the supporting books for each element.
 This later became the basis for his Great Adventure Bible Study program.

 Return to Catholicism and Steubenville

-Cavins decided to return to the Catholic Church after twelve years as an evangelical pastor.
+Cavins decided to return to the Catholic Church after 12 years as an evangelical pastor.
 In 1996 he introduced his Great Adventure Bible Timeline to Franciscan University of Steubenville, where he taught Introduction to Scripture.
-Later that year, Franciscan University professor Scott Hahn partnered with him to film Our Father's Plan, a thirteen-part series based on the Timeline program, to be broadcast on the EWTN Global Catholic Network.
+Later that year, Franciscan University professor Scott Hahn partnered with him to film Our Father's Plan, a thirteen-part series based on the Timeline program, to be broadcast on EWTN.
 Cavins received his MA in theology from Franciscan University of Steubenville in 1999.